Nancy Kress

 Nancy Anne Kress (born January 20, 1948) is an American science fiction writer.
-She began writing in 1976 but has achieved her greatest notice since the publication of her Hugo- and Nebula-winning 1991 novella Beggars in Spain, which became a novel in 1993.
+She began writing in 1976 but has achieved her greatest notice since the publication of her Hugo- and Nebula-winning novella Beggars in Spain (1991), which became a novel in 1993.
 She also won the Nebula Award for Best Novella in 2013 for After the Fall, Before the Fall, During the Fall, and in 2015 for Yesterday's Kin.
 In addition to her novels, Kress has written numerous short stories and is a regular columnist for Writer's Digest.
-She is a regular at Clarion writing workshops.
+She is a regular at Clarion Workshops.
 During the winter of 2008/09, Nancy Kress was the Picador Guest Professor for Literature at the University of Leipzig's Institute for American Studies in Leipzig, Germany.

 Biography

 Born Nancy Anne Koningisor in Buffalo, New York, she grew up in East Aurora and attended college at SUNY Plattsburgh and graduated with an M.A. in English.
 Before starting her writing career she taught elementary school and then college English.
 In 1973, she moved to Rochester to marry Michael Joseph Kress.
 They had two sons, and divorced in 1984.
 At that time, she went to work at Stanton and Hucko, an advertising agency.
 She was married to Marcos Donnelly from 1988 to 1994.

 In 1998, she married fellow author Charles Sheffield, who died in 2002 of a brain tumor.
 Kress moved back to Rochester, New York, to be near her grown children.
 In 2009, she moved to Seattle.
 In February 2011, she married author Jack Skillingstead.